singingwolfboy/netlify-home/_posts/2015-10-15-a-step-by-step-guide-pelican-on-netlify.md

 description: A step-by-step guide on how to host Pelican sites on netlify
 thumbnail: /uploads/2043492.png
 cmsUserSlug: ""
-date: 2015-10-15T00:00:00.000Z
+date: 2015-10-15
-tags: null
+tags:
+  - pelical
+  - python
+  - tutorial
 ---

-### **Welcome to Netlify**

-Today, we're going to look at how to host a website built with Pelican on netlify, including setting up continuous deployment.
+Today, we're going to look at how to host a website built with [Pelican](http://getpelican.com) on netlify, including setting up continuous deployment.

-Let's start from scratch (if you already have a Pelican site set up, you can skip down to [here](#netlifystart)).
+Let's start from scratch.
+If you already have a Pelican site set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.

 <!-- excerpt -->

+### Installing Pelican

+This guide assumes you have [Python](https://www.python.org/) installed.

-Open your terminal, and enter the following command (this assumes you have Python installed):
+Open your terminal, and enter the following command:

 ```
 $ pip install virtualenv